ArachnaDude/multinational-retail-data-centralisation140/README.md

 - Running the query file in the `set_primary_keys/` sub-directory will set the primary keys for each table.

-- Running the query file in the `set_foreign_keys/` subdirectory will set the foreign keys on the orders_table that reference the primary keys for the other tables.
+- Running the query file in the `set_foreign_keys/` sub-directory will set the foreign keys on the orders_table that reference the primary keys for the other tables.

 The result of this should be a database with the following relationships:

 ![erd_for_sales_data](./imgs/erd_for_database.png)

 The `sales_data` database is now ready to be queried.
+The `data_interrogation/` sub-directory contains task folders.
+The `.txt` file contains the context, the challenge, and the expected output of the query.
+The `.sql` files contain the query that solves the challenge.